aosqa/mail_telegram/README.md

    * `telegram.bot_token`: Your bot's token
 3. and in contacts (res.partner) There is a field telegram_username and telegram_chatid  this has to be filled both
+4. for chat_id you can use other bots like @RawDataBot

 ---